 The WATER CENTER

-*[The Water Center at Penn] Making Ends Meet: A National Dialogue on Water Affordability [free with registration]
+*[The Water Center at Penn] Making Ends Meet: A National Dialogue on Water Affordability [registration closed]

 May 30/31 2018|“A conversation among water utility leaders, mayors, city council members, community leaders and organizations focused on water affordability.”

 View full Agenda & Briefings HERE

 Natural Selections: Small Pocket Park Packs a Big Wallop June 20, 2018 (Story from The Review)

 During the heavy rain storms that flooded parts of the city, the newly opened Roxborough Pocket Park on Ridge Avenue sailed through the storm unscathed.
 This tiny park’s stormwater management system is unbelievable – Truely a model for future parks!

 Fine Arts Professor Marries Art and Science on the Schuylkill River Banks June 13, 2018 (Story from PennToday)